bsmith89/strain-corr/doc/manuscript/manuscript.md

 In recipients of donor D44, one strain, strain-6, stood out as frequently present both during six weeks of maintenance dosing and in subsequent follow-up sampling (Fig. 5A).
 Likewise, strain-9 engrafted frequently for recipients of D97.
+Both strains were very closely related to isolate genomes represented in the UHGG reference collection: strain-6 matched GUT_GENOME288864 (GenBank accession GCA_009896305.1) with an identical genotype at all 74,229 shared SNP positions, and strain-9 matched GUT_GENOME140932 (GCA_000408385.1) with just 7 mismatches across 79,260 shared SNP positions.
-These two strains had a SNP genotype dissimilarity of 0.23, similar to the median dissimilarity across all pairs of UCFMT strains of 0.25 (IQR: 0.13 – 0.31).
+The two inferred strains had a SNP genotype dissimilarity to each other of 0.23, similar to the median dissimilarity across all pairs of UCFMT strains of 0.25 (IQR: 0.13 – 0.31).
 Approximately 80% of each strain's gene content was shared with the other, while 18% and 24% was private to strain-6 and strain-9, respectively (Fig. 5C; Supplementary